theocar/react-guidelines/README.md

 #### Files

-We recommend prefixing your file name with the name of the parent folder
+We recommend prefixing your file name with the name of the parent folder.

-*Why?*:
+*Why?*

 - Helps to easily find the file with your IDE